paiatul5/paiatul5.github.io/_posts/2024-09-15-EV-Analysis.md

 - Key takeaways are as follows

    - <ins>**Top Left**</ins> : Number of Electric Vehicles registered are increasing.
 Just for the **first 3 months of 2024**, we see number of cars of 2024 model year are at
-                    **par with full year's data for 2020!**.
+                    **par with full year's data for 2020**.
 This signals a widespread adoption of Electric Vehicles in the State of Washington.
    - <ins>**Top Right**</ins>  : **Tesla** by far is the **most popular** Electric Vehicle registered in Washington.
-It is followed by the traditional automalers like **Nissan, Chevrolet, Ford and Kia**.
+It is followed by the traditional automalers like **Nissan, Chevrolet, Ford, BMW and Kia**.
 We will consider them to be most popular makers from here on.
 These numbers are based on models from 1997 to 2024.
    - <ins>**Bottom Left**</ins>  : Market Share of **Tesla** has been fairly consistent over the years, but there is a **dip in 2024 models**(at least for the first 3 months).
 We see
-                    **Ford, Nissan, and Chevrolet lose** market share as well!. **Kia and BMW** are **picking up** market share, however there seem to be a few **new entrants** that are capitalizing on Tesla's dip.
+                    **Ford, Nissan, and Chevrolet lose** market share as well. **Kia and BMW** are **picking up** market share, however there seem to be a few **new entrants** that are capitalizing on Tesla's dip.
    - <ins>**Bottom Right**</ins>  : We see the most popular EV manufacturers as a group have **increased their offerings over the years**.
 We see **BMW and Kia** have started to push
                         **more models from 2015**, while Nissan, Ford, and Chevrolet have been more or less consistent in the number of offerings.
 Tesla too has